heinwessels/Factorio-FluidicPower/modfiles/faq.md

+## Does it work with other mods?

+It should work out of the box if the other mod doesn't touch power poles or create any new power poles.
+This does mean that overhaul mods like Krastorio or Space Exploration will definitely not work.
+Please let me know if it break with your mod, and I will see if I can support it.

 ## No Electric Network Info when I select Big Power Pole?

 This is as designed.
 The `Big Electric Pole` does not consume or supply power, only the other power poles does that.
 If you want to know the energy level on a Big Power Pole (the amount of fluid inside) place a `Energy Meter` right next to it.